mvccore/ext-router-module/README.md

 [![License](https://img.shields.io/badge/Licence-BSD-brightgreen.svg?style=plastic)](https://mvccore.github.io/docs/mvccore/4.0.0/LICENCE.md)
 ![PHP Version](https://img.shields.io/badge/PHP->=5.3-brightgreen.svg?style=plastic)

 MvcCore Router extension to manage multiple websites in single project, defined by domain routes, targeted by module property in URL completing.
+This router is the way, how to route your requests in domain level with params or variable sections, namespaces, default param values and more.

 ## Outline
 1. [Installation](#user-content-1-installation)